dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/how-to-draw-an-outlined-shape.md

  You cannot call this method in the <xref:System.Windows.Forms.Form.Load> event handler.
 The drawn content will not be redrawn if the form is resized or obscured by another form.
 To make your content automatically repaint, you should override the <xref:System.Windows.Forms.Control.OnPaint%2A> method.

 ## Robust Programming
- You should always call <xref:System.IDisposable.Dispose%2A> on any objects that consume system resources, such as <xref:System.Drawing.Pen> and <xref:System.Drawing.Graphics> objects.
+ You should always call <xref:System.IDisposable.Dispose%2A> on any objects you create that consume system resources.
+In the previous example, the <xref:System.Drawing.Pen> and <xref:System.Drawing.Graphics> objects were created and then disposed.

 ## See also